rezwansaki/lara_dokan/README.md

     <li>salesman - only can access create and read of the 'product sell' and also can access Home, Contact, Register, Login.</li>
     <li>member - only can access Home, Contact, Register, Login.
 Member means customer.</li>
 </ul>
+Note: For now, no user role other than superadmin, admin will work.

 ### About SuperAdmin: